-Sample schedule for the second visit
+Sample schedule for the site visit

 Time What & who?
 Why?

-DAY 0

-Late afternoon Arrival of evaluation team

-60 minutes Briefing meeting IEP team alone Division of tasks, preliminary discussion of evaluation report structure and issues

-Evening Dinner IEP with rector and liaison person Welcome, renew acquaintance; go over site visit programme
+Optional (online) Meeting the university liaison IEP coordinator and the university liaison To touch base and ensure that all is on track with the programme of the visit DAY 0 Late afternoon Arrival of evaluation team 60 minutes Briefing meeting Division of tasks, preliminary discussion of evaluation report structure and issues Evening Dinner IEP team with rector and liaison person Welcome, renew acquaintance; go over site visit programme

-DAY 1 9.00 - 9.40 Meeting with rector IEP team with Rector Discuss privately issues that need to be stressed in team's visit and report 9.50 - 10.30 Meeting with self-evaluation group IEP team with self-evaluation group, liaison person Discuss any changes in context or internal situation since the first visit, analyse impact of first visit, review additional information sent to the team, clarify any open questions 10.40 - 11.40 Meeting with the deans IEP team with deans' Council or deans from several faculties Discuss relationship of faculties with central level with respect to strategic development and quality management; input in self-evaluation; special issues arising from self-evaluation and/or from talk with rector; institutional management of research and use of research results and their role in it 11.50-12.40 Directors of research units (or equivalent) IEP team with heads of research units (or equivalent within the institution) Discuss how the management of the management of research and use of research results functions at the institution, their role in it, input into quality assurance, HR policies for researchers 12.40 - 14.00 Lunch IEP team with liaison person Reflect upon impressions of first meetings and complete information as necessary
+DAY 1 9.00 - 10.00 Meeting with rector IEP team with rector alone Discuss privately any changes in context or internal situation since the online meetings and identify issues that need to be stressed in the team's visit and report 10.15 - 11.15 Meeting with self-evaluation group IEP team with self-evaluation group, liaison person Discuss any changes in context or internal situation since the online meetings, analyse their impact, review additional information sent to the team, clarify any open questions 11.30 - 12.30 Meeting with the deans IEP team with deans' Council or deans from several faculties Discuss relationship of faculties with central services with respect to strategic development and quality management; input in self-evaluation; special issues arising from self-evaluation and/or from talk with rector